trinadh132/Arbitrage-Scanner/README.md

    - Seamless navigation between pages using React Router.

 5. **Machine Learning Integration**:
-   - Utilizes LSTM models for sequential price prediction.
+   - Utilizes Hybrid model with Bidirectional LSTM and XGBoost Regressor for sequential price prediction.
-   - Data preprocessing with MinMaxScaler for accurate training.
+   - Data preprocessing with MinMaxScaler for accurate training and also back testing the code .
    - Provides evaluation metrics for predictive model accuracy.

 6. **API Endpoints**: